A CONVERSATION ON COLOUR WITH LAURA PERRYMAN

 All photography by Sara Hibbert

-Carpet tile samples in wide range of colours
+Tracing Landscapes collection carpet tile samples in range of colours

 The names behind the colours relate to British landscapes, which have powerful emotional and memory associations.
 These, as well as the new broad range of colours, really stood out to me.
 Language is one aspect that is key for colour communications, and some of my favourite shades in this collection also have evocative names.
 There’s a beautiful pastel coral named Wild Orchard, a soft light green called Open Glade, and Brisk Walk, an easy-to-use heart-warming neutral.